 As part of the Nottinghamshire County Council LA, our school have access to the usual Council services such as Education Psychologists, Behaviour Specialists.
 As well as these core services, Hucknall School work as a family of schools sharing expertise and experience in various areas of need.
-We work closely with other outside agencies such as Sure Start and Health to provide additional support to families of children in our community.
+We work closely with other outside agencies such as the Healthy Families Team and schools and Family Specialist Services (SFSS) to provide additional support to families of children in our community.